 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-The Company's deferred tax assets as of December 31, 2012 are derived from its U.S. other temporary differences, and as of December 31, 2013 from U.S. net operating loss carry forwards.
+The Company's deferred tax assets as of December 31, 2013 and 2014 are derived from. net operating loss carry forwards in the United States and other temporary differences, respectively.